Biclustering random matrix partitions with an application to classification of forensic body fluids: Sensitivity analysis for bounds on partition count.

-Figure ~\ref{fig:sensJCorrectTypePostDistrAll} presents the comparisons in the estimated posterior probabilities of the correct types for the mRNA profiles in the test set between the default model ($J_f = 5, L_g = M_g$) and other choices of $J_f$.
+In the previous section, we looked at sensitivity to ``extreme'' choices of $J_f$ and $L_g$.
+We now consider intermediate values.
+Figure ~\ref{fig:sensJCorrectTypePostDistrAll} presents the comparisons in the estimated posterior probabilities of the correct types for the mRNA profiles in the test set between the default model ($J_f = 5, L_g = M_g$) and $(J_f, L_g)$ combinations $(1, 1)$, $(1, M_g)$, $(10, M_g)$ and $(15, M_g)$ for all $f, g \in \F$.
 Given a $(J_f, L_g)$ combination, the results are very similar between Bayesian and Cut-Model inferences.

-From panels (a)--(d) of Figure ~\ref{fig:sensJCorrectTypePostDistrAll}, there appears to be greater dispersion in the posterior probabilities of the true types for $(J_f = 1, L_g = 1)$ and $(J_f = 1, L_g = M_g)$ than the default model.
-The dispersion appears to be strong for $(J_f = 1, L_g = 1)$.
-This suggests that the posterior probabilities are poorly calibrated when we do not accommodate the heterogeneity within a fluid-type and the variation in the marker amplification within a group (within a fluid-type).
-Panels (e)--(h) of Figure ~\ref{fig:sensJCorrectTypePostDistrAll} show that there is generally close agreement in the posterior probabilities of the true types between the default model and $(J_f = 10, L_g = M_g)$, and between the default model and $(J_f = 15, L_g = M_g)$.
+From panels (a)--(d) of Figure~\ref{fig:sensJCorrectTypePostDistrAll}, there appears to be greater dispersion in the posterior probabilities of the true types for $(J_f = 1, L_g = 1)$ and $(J_f = 1, L_g = M_g)$ than the default model.
+Panels (e)--(h) of Figure~\ref{fig:sensJCorrectTypePostDistrAll} show that there is generally close agreement in the posterior probabilities of the true types between the default model and $(J_f = 10, L_g = M_g)$, and between the default model and $(J_f = 15, L_g = M_g)$.
+This suggests that having $J_f = 10 \text{ or } 15$ may lead to overfitting as the extra degrees of freedom add nothing of value.
 These results do not depend on the choice of the inference framework.